brybrant/rollup-plugin-three-minify/README.md

 This Rollup configuration will remove all shaders and subsystems that are not required by `MeshBasicMaterial`.
 If you need to use other features like textures or shadows then you must specify that in the [options](#options) object!

 ## Options

-> [!IMPORTANT]
-> Think of these plugin options as a **whitelist**; you explicitly declare what your application requires, and everything else is removed.

 ### `colorKeywords`